Data Processing

 Implementing a customer data platform (CDP) is an important step in planning for and encouraging the continued growth of your business.

-Satisfied customers are more likely to return and more likely to evangelize your product, attracting potential new customers and growing your business.
+Satisfied customers are more likely to return and more likely to evangelize your product.
 To satisfy your customers you need to know how and why they are using your service and understand their changing expectations.
 This can only be achieved by turning the raw data you collect from your users into actionable information.

-Customer data platforms are the infrastructure you will use to host and query customer data and build marketing profiles linked to real people.
-This enables you to provide them with an experience which is tailored to their expectations.
+Composable customer data platforms are the infrastructure you will use to host and query customer data and build profiles linked to real people.
+This allows you to give them an experience that is tailored to their expectations.

-This article will explain the benefits of using a CDP and some of the features you should look out for when choosing one for your business.
+This article will explain the benefits of using a composable CDP and some of the features you should consider when choosing one for your business.

 A customer data platform is a centralized data store for all of the customer data you generate in your applications and business process.
 Your data is available and queryable in a single data store, rather than having it spread across different databases with different table structures and data formats.

-Unlike data warehouses and data lakes, a CDP goes further than just storing customer data – it's a unified platform for data collection, storage, and analysis.
+Unlike data warehouses and data lakes, a CDP goes further than just storing customer data – it’s a unified platform for data collection, enrichment, and storage.
 A properly tuned CDP will go as far as being able to build unique individual customer profiles from multiple connected data sources.

 Without your customers, your business would not exist.
 When launching your business you must acquire customers, and to continue trading you must keep them engaged with your brand or product.